RV Packing List: Essentials for Road Trips and Camping Adventures

 What to Pack:

-- Biodegradable soap, shampoo, and conditioner
+- Biodegradable soap, shampoo, and conditioner (you can order a set of shower products here)

 - Toothbrush, toothpaste, and deodorant

-- Toilet paper (RV-safe only)
+- Toilet paper (RV-safe only like the these here)

 - Towels and washcloths